apollographql/apollo-server/docs/source/best-practices/schema-design.md

 }
 ```

-Since we return `Book` for the field `schoolBooks`, when writing a query we don't need to worry about what kind of `Book` we actually return.
-This is really helpful for feeds of common content, user role systems, and more!
-Here is what a query would look like for the above schema:
+In this example, we've used the `Book` interface as the foundation for the  `TextBook` and `ColoringBook` types.
+Then, a `schoolBooks` field simply expresses that it returns a list of books (i.e. `[Book]`).

+Implementing the book feed example is now simplified since we've removed the need to worry about what kind of `Book`s will be returned.
+A query against this schema, which could return _text books_ and _coloring_ books, might look like:

 ```graphql
 query GetBooks {